Law enforcement by country: Bhutan

 The Royal Bhutan Police is responsible for ordinary policing, and in administering and maintaining the prisons.

+Bolivia

+As a unitarian republic, Bolivia has only one police force, the National Police Corps (Cuerpo de Policía Nacional), responsible for internal security, criminal investigation and maintaining law and order.
+This institution has authority over the entire country, with no other state or local forces, and reports to the national Ministry of Government.

 Botswana

 The Botswana Police Service is the sole civilian law enforcement agency of Botswana.
 It is divided into four regional divisions and seventeen district commands.
 It has a paramilitary branch, the Special Support Group (SSG), which is run on military lines.
 The Botswana Prison Service maintains the nation's prisons.

 Bosnia and Herzegovina

 The Bosnian Police is divided into multiple entities.
 The Federation of Bosnia and Herzegovina and the Republika Srpska each maintain separate policies on law enforcement.
 The Federation of Bosnia and Herzegovina has ten cantonal police forces, each under the canton's Ministry of Interior, and a federation-wide police force, the Federation of Bosnia and Herzegovina Police, which is a specialized force covering specific crimes and those that cross cantonal borders.
 The Republika Srpska has a single centralized police force.
 The Brčko District has its own police force.
 Bosnia and Herzegovina has two national law enforcement agencies, the State Investigation and Protection Agency (SIPA) and the State Border Service.